epogrebnyak/product-topics/README.md

   - [What might we infer about this team?](https://twitter.com/johncutlefish/status/1433294005589053444?s=20)

+### 5.2.
+Orgs

+  - legacy organisations vs product enterprise
+  - lean startups

+#### 6. Product portfolio and product strategy

+  - how comapny chooses between several products
+  - what is product startegy

-## More topics
+## Topics checklist

+Check if a topic found a place in an outline:

-- product vs project management
+- [x] product vs project management
-- B2C vs B2G vs B2B, competition, user switch rates
+- [ ] B2C vs B2G vs B2B, competition, user switch rates
-- Facing the user - user stories, story points
+- [x] Facing the user - user stories, story points
-- Waterfall vs iterations
+- [ ] Waterfall vs iterations
-- Success metrics
+- [ ] Success metrics
-- Use of data
+- [ ] Use of data
-- Frameworks (eg North Star by Amplitude)
+- [ ] Frameworks (eg North Star by Amplitude)
-- Product strategy
+- [x] Product strategy
-- Products in legacy organisation (no space for products or mimicing products)
+- [x] Products in legacy organisation (no space for products or mimicing products)
+- [ ] Product cases:
+  - How are best product made?
+  - Failed products - what went wrong?

 ## Glossary